portxchange/developer-documentation/sending-data/use-case-port-authority.md

 # Integrating as a Port Authority

-Port Authority can provide data about vessels visiting port, anchorages, berths or terminals, as well as bunkering operations, tug and pilot activities.
+Port Authority can provide data about vessels visiting port, anchorages, berths, or terminals, as well as bunkering operations, tug and pilot activities.

 A general overview of the Port-Xchange Push API can be found on [Getting started: Sending Data](/sending-data/index.md) page.